Master of Studies in Law Online Program

 According to the U.S. Bureau of Labor Statistics, as your education level increases, your earnings also increase and the likelihood of unemployment decreases.
 With each level of education you complete, you will pick up more skills and prove to employers that you are tenacious and capable of following through on important tasks and goals.
 Workers who hold master’s degrees earn 20 percent more than those at a bachelor’s level.1 Over time, that can mean a big difference in quality of life.

 This is where Pitt comes in.
-For more than 125 years, Pitt Law has been a leader in legal education, which is why our nationally recognized Master of Studies in Law program ranks in the top 50 of all graduate programs.
-Now, this program is online, with the added benefits of geographical freedom, time flexibility and cost savings.
+For more than 125 years, the University of Pittsburgh has been a leader in legal education.
+Now, our nationally recognized Masters of Studies in Law program is available online, with the added benefits of geographical freedom, time flexibility and cost savings.

 Online MSL Curriculum